E-commerce Unit Economics: The Metrics That Actually Matter

 What It Is

 CAC is the total cost of acquiring one new customer.
-It includes all marketing and sales expenses divided by the number of new customers acquired during the same period.
+All marketing and sales expenses divided by the number of new customers acquired in the same period.

 How to Calculate It